Setting Store as Down for Maintenance

 The Store Status setting allows you to place your store in maintenance mode and display a custom message to your store's visitors.
-Anyone signed into their store user account will be able to access the store's front end.
+Anyone signed into their store user account and has the appropriate permission will be able to access the store's front end.

 Enabling Maintenance Mode

-1. Go to Settings › Store Setup › Store Settings, then toggle the Store Status setting to Down for Maintenance.
+1. Go to Store Setup › Store Settings, then toggle the Store Status setting to Down for Maintenance.